 Our Board and our Audit Committee have authorized repurchases of our Class A common stock and redemptions of BGC Holdings limited partnership interests or other equity interests in our subsidiaries, including from Cantor, our executive officers, other employees, partners and others, including Cantor employees and partners.
-On November 4, 2022, our Board and Audit Committee renewed and increased the authorized repurchases of stock or units, including from Cantor employees and partners, to \$400.0 million.
-As of December 31, 2022, we had approximately \$376.4 million remaining under this authorization and may continue to actively make repurchases, or cease to make such repurchases, from time to time.
+On August 3, 2021, our Board and Audit Committee again renewed and increased the authorized repurchases of stock or units, including from Cantor employees and partners, to \$400.0 million.
+As of September 30, 2022, we had approximately \$107.7 million remaining under this authorization and may continue to actively make repurchases, or cease to make such repurchases, from time to time.
+On November 4, 2022, our Board and Audit Committee again renewed and increased the authorized repurchases of stock or units, including from Cantor employees and partners, to \$400.0 million.